-These results indicate that: a) liana proliferation is insensitive to elevated CO2, b) lianas are likely more secure against seasonal droughts in elevated CO2, c) lianas are more responsive to elevated CO2 than co-occurring trees, and d) liana greenness, and likely productivity, is constrained by long term drought regardless of CO2 treatment.
-Thus, it is likely that the liana Parsonsia straminea is advantaged by elevated CO2 in short term periods of water limitation, whereas Eucalyptus tereticornis appears to show signs related to plant stress when exposed to elevated CO2.
+These results indicate that: a) liana proliferation is insensitive to elevated CO2 conditions, b) lianas are likely more secure against seasonal droughts in elevated CO2 conditions, c) lianas are more responsive to elevated atmospheric CO2 than co-occurring trees, and d) liana greenness, and likely productivity, is constrained by long term drought regardless of CO2 treatment.
+Thus, it is likely that the liana Parsonsia straminea is advantaged by elevated atmospheric CO2 in short term periods of water limitation, whereas Eucalyptus tereticornis appears to show signs related to plant stress when exposed to elevated atmospheric CO2.

 Acknowledgements